TheFloatingString/LLaDA-minimal-quickstart/README.md

 ### Contributing

 Message from Laurence (fork author): due to GH fork permissions I am unable to create issues.
 To submit issues or contributions, please feel free to fork this fork, and submit a pull request for new features or feedback.
-I will reply to all incoming PR's.
+I will reply to all incoming PR's, and treat these PR's as issues if needed.

 If needed, please feel free to email me at laurence [dot] liang [at] mail [dot] mcgill [dot] ca.